brunch/brunch.github.io/source/app/assets/_docs/using-plugins.md

 Plugins can be installed with a simple console command:

-`npm install --save sass-brunch` - would add `"sass-brunch": "^2.0.2"` to package.json of your brunch app.
+`npm install --save-dev sass-brunch` - would add `"sass-brunch": "^2.0.2"` to package.json of your brunch app.

 Sometimes you'll want to use plugins which have not yet been published to NPM and are available only through GIT.
-In this case you can specify Git URL for the command: `npm install --save brunch/sass-brunch`.
+In this case you can specify Git URL for the command: `npm install --save-dev brunch/sass-brunch`.

 To remove a plugin, just delete its line from `package.json`.
 See [npm docs](http://npmjs.org/doc/json.html#dependencies) for more docs on packages.